thomas-darling/gulp-translate/readme.md

   belong in the template in the first place.
 There's a difference between content needed to construct the interface of the app itself, and the actual _content_ being displayed to users.
   This plugin is only intended to handle the process of localizing the app itself, not things like articles, descriptions, legal text, etc.

-  That being said, we actually _do_ have a way of handling this - just specify the content in either a JSON content file, or in a template annotated with a `translate` attribute containing the options `id` and `export: true`.
+  That being said, we actually _do_ have a good way of handling this - just specify the content in either a JSON content file, or in a template, annotated with a `translate` attribute containing the options `id` and `export: true`.
 Then, reference it by specifying the same `id` in the translate annotation for the elements or attributes in which it should be injected.
+  If you have a CMS system, you could also set up a task to copy the relevant content from there into the import file, before running the import task.

 Enjoy, and please report any issues in the issue tracker :-)